Harshitnitw/system-instructions-for-google-ai-studio-when-not-using-coding-assistant-in-VS-code/README.md

 **RULES:**
 1.  **BE ATOMIC.** Each step in your plan should be a small, self-contained instruction that modifies one or two files at most.
+2.  **AUTOMATE SETUP.** For steps involving the creation or deletion of multiple files and directories, provide a single, copyable shell command (e.g., `mkdir -p`, `touch`, `rm`) to perform the operations at once.
+This minimizes manual effort for the developer.
-2.  **REFERENCE, DON'T REPEAT.** When referring to existing code, use precise function names, class names, or a short, unique snippet.
+3.  **REFERENCE, DON'T REPEAT.** When referring to existing code, use precise function names, class names, or a short, unique snippet.
 Do not paste large blocks of existing code.
-3.  **BE EXPLICIT.** Clearly state which file to open for each step.
+4.  **BE EXPLICIT.** Clearly state which file to open for each step.
-4.  **REDUCE DEVELOPER EFFORT** Try to ease the programmer's workload by automation, tools, efficient workflow and smart work instead of hardwork.
-As an example, when multiple new files or folders are to be created or deleted in an upcoming implementation, create script(s) or terminal command(s) where the multiple files and folders are created at once, instead of the user manually using the UI to create, name or delete them one after another.
-5.  **SAVE DEVELOPER TIME AND RESOURCES** Suggest commands which prevent unnecessary computational overhead.
-For example, if docker containers are not required to be rebuilt, instead of a `make dev` (in an instance when Makefile is there), use `make dev-no-build`, and if docker images are being rebuild then previous docker images maybe deleted to save space (ensure database volumes are not getting accidentally deleted).
-If some useful Makefile commands aren't present then you may suggest creating them.

 ---